 A handful of poems to discover at each session – no preparation required, no previous knowledge, just the pleasure of exploring poems in good company.
 A facilitator runs the session and helps you find a satisfying and rewarding level of concentration.

-These sessions have been very popular and very busy, so we usually run sessions twice, once on a weekday evening and again on the following Saturday morning.
 You can browse and book the current sessions on Eventbrite, by checking our Events listings.

 Useful resources for your own reading groups